 - Hydrate!
-Bring a water bottle (or two) and keep it refilled.
+Bring a water bottle (or two) and keep it filled.
 If you usually drink sports drinks, bring some with you, either bottles or powders you can mix with water.
 You’ll probably get Gatorade from the counselors at the beginning, and there is a vending machine downstairs that also sells Gatorade.

 - Bring snacks.
 You’ll definitely want some on the hike, and they’re good to have if you’re still hungry in the evening before bed, which is likely.
-You’ll have a refrigerator in the room, so any stuff that needs to be kept cold is set.
+You’ll have a refrigerator in the room, so any stuff that needs to be kept cold is okay.

 - Bring a small backpack for the hike.
 This will let you carry your water and snacks while keeping your hands free for the scrambling you will be doing.

 - Spending money!
 This will probably already be on the list, but it deserves to be repeated, because you will definitely want it, for sports drinks from the vending machine, for the bookstore at CU, or for Pearl Street Mall.